Toronto: Collegiate sports

-The University of Toronto in downtown Toronto was where the first recorded college football game was held in November 1861.
+The University of Toronto's St. George campus in downtown Toronto was where the first recorded college football game was held in November 1861.
 Many post-secondary institutions in Toronto are members of U Sports or the Canadian Collegiate Athletic Association, the former for universities and the latter for colleges.

 Toronto was home to the International Bowl, an NCAA sanctioned post-season college football game that pitted a Mid-American Conference team against a Big East Conference team.
 From 2007 to 2010, the game was played at Rogers Centre annually in January.

 Events

 Toronto, along with Montreal, hosts an annual tennis tournament called the Canadian Open (not to be confused with the identically named golf tournament) between the months of July and August.
 In odd-numbered years, the men's tournament is held in Montreal, while the women's tournament is held in Toronto, and vice versa in even-numbered years.

 The city hosts the Toronto Waterfront Marathon annually, one of the World Athletics Label Road Races.
-Toronto also hosts the annual Grand Prix of Toronto car race (officially named Honda Indy Toronto), part of the IndyCar Series schedule, held on a street circuit at Exhibition Place.
+Toronto also hosts the annual Grand Prix of Toronto car race (officially named Ontario Honda Dealers Indy Toronto and formerly Honda Indy Toronto), part of the IndyCar Series schedule, held on a street circuit at Exhibition Place.
 It was known previously as the Champ Car's Molson Indy Toronto from 1986 to 2007.
-Both thoroughbred and standardbred horse racing events are conducted at Woodbine Racetrack in Rexdale.
+Both thoroughbred and standardbred horse racing events are conducted at Woodbine Racetrack in Rexdale, most notably the King's Plate.

-Toronto hosted the 2015 Pan American Games in July 2015, and the 2015 Parapan American Games in August 2015.
-It beat the cities of Lima, Peru and Bogotá, Colombia, to win the rights to stage the games.
+Toronto hosted the 2015 Pan American Games in July 2015 and the 2015 Parapan American Games in August 2015.
+It beat the cities of Lima, Peru, and Bogotá, Colombia, to win the rights to stage the games.
 The games were the largest multi-sport event ever to be held in Canada (in terms of athletes competing), double the size of the 2010 Winter Olympics in Vancouver, British Columbia.

 Toronto was a candidate city for the 1996 and 2008 Summer Olympics, which were awarded to Atlanta and Beijing respectively.

 Toronto was named as one of 16 cities in North America (and one of two Canadian cities) to host matches for the 2026 FIFA World Cup.